background image

 Payments Schedule and Refund Policy

-Should you be admitted to the program, reserving your place requires the submission of your Intent to Enroll form, as well as a non-refundable deposit of $300 USD.
+Should you be admitted to the program, reserving your place requires the submission of your Intent to Enroll form.

-Scholarship funds are available and competitively awarded.
-Scholarships are applied for during the program application process.
+Tuition Support is available and competitively awarded.
+Apply for support during the program application process.

-You will be notified of any scholarship award at the time of your admissions decision.
-Any scholarships awarded will be applied equally to both semester’s tuition.
+You will be notified of any tuition support at the time of your admissions decision.
+Any tuition support will be applied equally to both semester’s tuition.
 Please note because this is a non-degree bearing program, traditional financial aid is not available.
-However, we encourage you to apply for a scholarship and inquire with your employer whether training and professional development funds may be applied to finance this program.
+However, we encourage you to apply for scholarships and inquire with your employer whether training and professional development funds may be applied to finance this program.

 Application Process